hermescenter/dontspy.eu/site/content/en/blog/The-Dual-Threat-How-Losing-the-Biometric-Battle-Fuels-Deepfake-Proliferation.md

     caption="This reflection naturally takes into account that _the genie is out of the bottle,_ and malicious actors will still manage to produce fakes, This is known and cannot be hindered by watermarking, detection, or prohibition. <br>So far, none can help the detection, despite what Google says [🤔](blog/the-dual-threat-how-losing-the-biometric-battle-fuels-deepfake-proliferation#-google-said-what)"
 >}}

-What we can aspire to is addressing ethical and practical issues related to safeguarding our identity. **Two areas in particular, facial biometric recognition and deepfakes, are becoming increasingly prominent in public debate**.
+What we can aspire to is to address ethical and practical issues related to safeguarding our identity. **Two areas in particular, facial biometric recognition and deepfakes, are becoming increasingly prominent in the public debate**.
 But why are these two domains particularly concerning?
-The answer lies in the heart of human uniqueness.
+The answer lies at the heart of human uniqueness.

 **Facial biometric** recognition is not limited to recognizing an individual's physical features; rather, it **deals with a category of particularly sensitive data**.
 Like genetic codes, the features of our faces are immutable.
 It's not merely an image or temporary information, but the very essence of our individuality. **Once acquired and recorded**, these data become a permanent tracker.
 Unlike computer cookies, which can be deleted, or phone numbers, which can be changed, our faces and DNA remain unaltered.